jeffreykegler/hoonlint/misc/whitespace.md

 Comments are read as if looked for in numerical order by priority.
 This is traditional,
-but has the slightly counter-intuitive effect that the highest priority is the lowest numbered one.
+but has the counter-intuitive effect that the highest priority is the lowest numbered one.
 These definitions imply that